HomeTV ShowsIn a 30-minute exclusive interview, The Duffer Brothers Discuss "Stranger Things" Season...

 Can I do a 30-minute interview of just guesses?

-DUFFER MATT: It wasn’t done with machine guns, is it?
+DUFFER MATT: It wasn’t done with machine guns, was it?
 Is this it?
 Is this it?
 He simply asks, Is that it?
 I believe that he could only accomplish it if, he was a very intelligent child.
 He’s a tremendously imaginative young man, but he knows Ross and me too well.
 He is aware of our interests and moral sensibilities.
 Anyway, I’m not sure how he discovered it.

 But since we are conducting this interview, we are actually working on it.
 Since it releases tonight, we are definitely finished with episode four.